velsarav/Highway-Driving/README.md

 ![alt text][image4]

-Behavior control of the car is based on the path planning, which consists of prediction,behavior planning and trajectory generation.
+Behavior control of the car is based on path planning, which consists of prediction, behavior planning and trajectory generation.

 #### Prediction
 The prediction component estimates what actions other objects might take in the future.
 For example, if another vehicle were identified, the prediction component would estimate its future trajectory.
 In this project prediction module predicts the following